Mac Jones Player Prop Bets for NFL Week 7 | New England vs. New York 10/24/2021

 Recent Performances

-- In last week's outing against the Cowboys, Jones had 229 yards while completing 71.4% of his passes, while throwing two touchdowns with one interception.
+- In last week's outing against the Cowboys, Jones had 229 yards while completing 71.4% of his passes, while tossing two touchdowns with one interception.

-- Jones has racked up 735 passing yards (245.0 per game) and has a 75.8% completion percentage this year (69-of-91) while throwing five touchdowns and three interceptions over his last three games.
+- Jones has 735 passing yards (245.0 ypg) to lead New England, completing 75.8% of his throws and tossing five touchdown passes with three interceptions over his last three games.

 Jones' New England Teammates